 You’ve no doubt noticed that coconut oil is on everyone’s lips lately.
 You may also be aware that it’s in their frying pans, their smoothies, their hair, and in a little jar on their nightstand.
-What underlies coconut oil’s recent adoption by the masses is the sheer amount of benefits to mind, body, and soul that it promises.
-And it's not a marketing spin; a growing body of research shows that adding coconut oil to your diet and your person could be one of the easiest ways to improve your health, well-being, appearance, and even your sex life.
+What underlies this oil’s recent adoption by the masses is the sheer benefits of coconut oil for mind, body, and soul that it promises.
+And it’s not a marketing spin; a growing body of research shows that adding coconut oil to your diet and your person could be one of the easiest ways to improve your health, well-being, appearance, and even your sex life.
 Read on to learn about 20 ways a few tablespoons of this near-miraculous stuff can benefit you and yours and then keep going with these 20 Coconut Oil Recipes That Will Shrink Your Waist!

 It’s a Long Term, Weight Loss Godsend